AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * Parameters need to be specified in the given order unless specified otherwise.
 * Parameters enclosed in square brackets [] are optional.

+**Notes about lack of Goal Delete for Sleep and Activity**
+* Our team will be implementing the delete goal feature for sleep and activity in the next version of AthletiCLI.

 ## 🏃 Activity Management

 - [Adding Activities](#-adding-activities)